 Step 6: Create Your Line Sheet or Inventory Catalog

-To make a line sheet, you will need to gather all the product images that you took in the step prior, determine the pertinent information that you want your line sheet to display, and then create a catalog either manually in Photoshop, through a graphic designer, or via a platform like NuOrder that will create and update your line sheet for you.
+To make a line sheet, gather all the product images you took in the prior step, determine all pertinent information you need to include, and create a catalog.
+You can manually create a catalog in Photoshop, through a graphic designer, or via a platform like NuOrder that will create and update your line sheet.
+Book a demo with NuOrder.

 While keeping things orderly will help with readability, you also want to be sure that your line sheet includes some branding.
 This will help retailers determine if your products are a good fit for their business, and will give you a chance to present your brand when buying decisions are being made.

-If you are interested in adopting an inventory management software to keep track of your stock, offer insights into your future demand, send low stock alerts, and help you run your business more efficiently, check out our guide to the best inventory management software.
+If you want to adopt inventory management software to keep track of stock, offer insights into your future demand, send low stock alerts, and help you run your business more efficiently, check out our guide to the best inventory management software.

-Once your line sheet is complete or your inventory is uploaded onto your software, you are ready to start the fun part: selling.
+Once your line sheet is complete or your inventory is uploaded into your software, it’s time to find your retail buyers.
 Depending on your product market and the customer base that you want to reach, you will likely adopt different strategies for getting your brand in front of buyers.